-Individuals you list on your credit cards as “authorized users” are not co-debtors.
-Authorized users are typically entitled to use your credit cards but are not obligated to make payments on your credit cards or to repay the amounts charged on your credit cards.
-Even if you have credit cards issued in the name of an authorized user, unless they have signed the credit application as a borrower, they are not co-debtors.
+Individuals you list on your credit cards as authorized users are not co-debtors.
+While authorized users are entitled to use your credit card, they’re not obligated to make payments on the card.
+Even if you have a credit card issued in the name of an authorized user, they aren’t considered a co-debtor unless they’ve signed the credit application as a co-borrower.

-Chapter 7 Automatic Stay versus Chapter 13 Automatic Stay
+Chapter 7 Automatic Stay vs. Chapter 13 Automatic Stay

 How Will My Bankruptcy Affect My Co-Signers’ Credit?

-No. Your bankruptcy discharge does not protect any of your co-debtors.
-Unless you live in a community property state and the co-debtor is your spouse, your discharge only relieves you of the obligation to pay the debt.
-In a community property state, it relieves you and your spouse’s community property (most importantly, their wages) even if your spouse did not file bankruptcy with you.
-All other co-debtors are still legally obligated to pay any debt that is discharged in your bankruptcy.
+No. Unfortunately, your bankruptcy discharge doesn’t protect any co-debtors.
+Although, if you live in a community property state, it will protect your spouse from the obligation to pay community property debts, even if they didn’t file bankruptcy with you.
+All other co-debtors are still legally obligated to pay any debt discharged in your bankruptcy.